niklasbuechner/parser-experiments/README.md

 generates for a lexer.
 The second folder contains a file with all the features a good lexer generator needs to support in order for it to have a practical application.

+## Non recursive parser LL(1)
+This is a fully working LL(1) parser implemented to better understand the algorithm.

 ## Regex
 The `regex/` folder contains a very small regex engine.
 I created this project to better understand how regexes work and how they can be so efficient.